4wayhandshake/4wayhandshake.github.io/content/walkthrough/pilgrimage.md

 ffuf -w $WLIST:FUZZ -u http://pilgrimage.htb/.FUZZ -t 80 --recursion --recursion-depth 2 -c -timeout 4 -fc 403
 ```

-> :point_up: I've found that ffuf is the best at rapidly enumerating exactly what you want.
+> ☝️ I've found that ffuf is the best at rapidly enumerating exactly what you want.
 It doesn't try to interpret things like a dot in the url.
 It just does exactly what it's supposed to do: substitute values in a wordlist for the FUZZ parameter.

 Within seconds, fuff showed that I had failed to enumerate a **.git** directory!
 Also, it showed three URLs giving an HTTP 200 status: